fflowio/mobile_game/README.md

 The round brackets () hold parameters, information that you will pass into the method.
 The squirly brackets {} mark the beginning and end of the code that happens in the method.

-Most of your code will go inside a method, that is, between { and }
+Most of your code will go inside a method, that is, between { and } for a method()

+Methods need to go inside a class, which also has { and }

 Let's get started.